JosephKemper/cse210-hw/prove/Develop03/W05 Encapsulation.md

 Scripture - Keeps track of the reference and the text of the scripture.
 Can hide words and get the rendered display of the text.

+    hide words -- decides which words in the verse will be hid and replaces them in the word list combine scripture -- combines the reference, and text of the scripture to one string display text -- display's the scripture text to the user.

 Word - Keeps track of a single word and whether it is shown or hidden.

+    Convert word
+    converts word to list
+    constructs a series of underscores equal to the length of the word list

 Reference - Keeps track of the book, chapter, and verse information.

+    1 verse constructor
+    Combines book name, chapter and verse into the following format Book c:v

+    multiple verse constructor
+    Combines book name, chapter and verse into the following format Book c:v-v1

 Step 8: Define Constructors
 1. What constructors should each class have?